 Improper Payments Website

-Executive Order 13520, Reducing Improper Payments, was issued on November 20, 2009, to help federal agencies reduce and prevent improper payments through increased transparency and improved agency accountability.
+Executive Order 13520, Reducing Improper Payments and Eliminating Waste in Federal Programs, was issued on November 20, 2009, to help federal agencies reduce and prevent improper payments through increased transparency and improved agency accountability.
 The Executive Order requires that, along with other requirements, federal agencies with high-priority or risk-susceptible programs (for purposes of improper payments) name accountable officers for improper payments; monitor any such programs; establish goals for reducing improper payments; and report high-dollar improper payments.
-The Department established, as required, a prominently displayed link on its home page to internet-based resources on addressing improper payments, and also provides a web link to Treasury’s improper payments web site (see PaymentAccuracy.gov website information below).
+The Department established, as required, a prominently displayed link on its home page to internet-based resources on addressing improper payments, and also provides on this web page a web link to the U.S. Department of the Treasury’s (Treasury) improper payments web site (see PaymentAccuracy.gov website information discussed on this web page).

 Department of Commerce Improper Payments Monitoring/Minimization Efforts

 Funds Received by NOAA under Disaster Relief Appropriations Act:

 The Department submitted to OMB in April 2016 a sampling methodology plan for FY 2015 disbursements made under the Act by NOAA.
 In May 2016, testing of FY 2015 disbursements was completed by an independent contractor, in order to yield a statistically valid improper payments estimate as required by OMB Circular A-123, Appendix C. The independent contractor tested each sample item selected for improper payments.
 The independent contractor and NOAA determined that the of the sample items tested for improper payments, there was a statistically valid estimate of improper payments (overpayments) of $51 thousand for NOAA FY 2015 disbursements of funds received under the Disaster Relief Appropriations Act.